 Brenda Guyton is the designer who uses old electronic items and develops them into mesmerizing sculptures.
 Computer parts are used to develop wild animals.
 You will be amazed to see that old desktops and electronics are beautifully used to develop lizards and insects.
 These sculptures are worth seeing.
 Biological life and machine life is ingeniously fused together and questions are raised about our future.
 Sculptures are made of monitor coils and hard disks and floppies.

 7. Recycled plastic sculptures

 These artifacts are made by Andrew Chase.
-He is a self employed photographer.
+He is a self-employed photographer.
 Each sculpture takes about 80 – 120 hour to complete.
 He names his products after what they actually represent.
 He keeps it simple yet complicated.
 Old automobile parts and plumbing parts are used to develop sculptures that actually move.
-Like the elephants trunk can be lowered and ears can also move.
+Like the elephants, the trunk can be lowered and ears can also move.

 9. Animals sculptures by Chris Cole

 These sculptures are made by Chris Cole.
 He has developed kinetic sculptures by employing old bike parts.
 He collected all the trash parts and made them into beautiful kinetic sculptures.
 All kinds of bottom brackets, old greasy chains and scavenged head tubes are locked and welded together with the help of nuts and bolts to create these amazing, moving and motorized artifacts.
 The figures he makes can actually move.
 Simple and small motors or hand cranks are used to move these small creatures.
 Metal pieces are collected to develop birds and other kinetic sculptures.

 This is developed by designer NEMO.
 He works mostly with found material and likes to develop things like classic robots.
 Furthermore, he has used a different type of material to develop this giant squid.
 In addition, he had to find a large number of the object very big in size and has used aluminum and brass to build this giant squid.